coolwoc/messageBoard/README.md

 Edit main user data.
 Log-out of the application.

 There is not DB on the application.
-Therefore when we logout from the application we will loose all the changes and updated done.
+Therefore when we logout from the application we will loose all the changes.

 ## Run Front-End
 Inside frontEnd folder